bennettslin/yearlings_bobtail_app/accessibility-notes.md

 * When lyric section is accessed:
     * Arrow keys and "Enter" are shown.
     * When up and down arrows are pressed:
-        * If there is no accessed line:
+        * If there is no accessed verse:
-            * Accessed line closest to last accessed element is highlighted.
+            * Accessed verse closest to last accessed element is highlighted.
             * Accessed anchor, if any, is unhighlighted.
-        * If there is an accessed line:
+        * If there is an accessed verse:
-            * Highlight previous or next accessed line.
+            * Highlight previous or next accessed verse.

     * When left and right arrows are pressed:
         * If there is no accessed anchor:
             * Accessed anchor closest to last accessed element is highlighted.
-            * Accessed line, if any, is unhighlighted.
+            * Accessed verse, if any, is unhighlighted.
         * If there is an accessed anchor:
             * Highlight previous or next accessed anchor.

     * When "Enter" is pressed:
         * If there is an accessed anchor, open its annotation.
-        * If there is an accessed line, select it.
+        * If there is an accessed verse, select it.

 * When annotation section is accessed:
     * Arrow keys and "Enter" are shown.